 We have been expanding our client base.
-For the years ended 31 December 2019, 2020 and 2021, we had 630, 702 and 918 corporate clients, respectively.
+For the years ended 31 December 2018, 2019 and 2020 and the nine months ended 30 September 2021, we had 584, 630, 702 and 859 corporate clients, respectively.
 Our ability to attract new clients depends on a number of factors, including our ability to offer solutions and products at competitive prices in response to clients' needs, the evaluation by existing clients on the performance of our solutions, our ability to maintain strengths to our competitors and the effectiveness of our marketing efforts.
 If we fail to perform well in any of these aspects, our ability to attract new clients could be impeded and, as a result, we may not be able to grow our revenue as quickly as we anticipate, or at all.